This article contains information about how to work with 3D vector tiles and Cesium.

 For the purpose of visualisation of elevation model, another format can be used, so called Quantized 3D Mesh - the elevation is represented by either regular, but more commonly irregular triangle web.

-3D data sources
+Sources of 3D data

 Have your own terrain data and convert them to 3D quantized mesh format - then you need a server to a) process the data and b) to serve them